Zanko19/exquis-g/README.md

 He was brave and strong.
 He wasnt gonna let his friends die over a banana problem.
 No one could stop the main protagonist of the story, superman and spiderman couldnt do anything to him.

 A fierce dragon soared through the stormy skies, its scales glistening with the power of ancient flames.
 In a hidden valley, a brave knight prepared to face the beast, armed with a legendary sword and unwavering determination.
 As they clashed in a battle of fire and steel, destiny unfolded in the heart of the tempest. *Oni*

+He was brave and strong.
+He wasnt gonna let his friends die over a banana problem.
+No one could stop the main protagonist of the story, superman and spiderman couldnt do anything to him.